 The hardest part about implementing healthy habits is amount of time, dedication and planning it takes to execute this mastermind plan we have in our heads to be the best version of ourselves!
 I’m learning not to be so hard on myself so long as I can continue to make small changes daily, my body will thank me and I will reap the long term benefits.
 I’ve comprised a list of three healthy habits for busy women that can be a great help for those who are looking to make small but significant improvements in their lifestyle and create beneficial routines that will ultimately make you feel and look better (if that is your goal, of course!)

 If you’re someone who gets overwhelmed easily and likes to plan out your day, this is a great place to start.
 I strongly believe that planning ahead and creating lists allows you to feel in charge and stay a few steps ahead, that way you don’t feel as though you’re hanging on by a thread and doing things on a whim.
 This way you’re also not rushing to get things done last minute or forgetting altogether.

 We often overlook our sanity when we’re considering healthy habits to create and knowing what is to come daily and weekly can help you better prepare and hopefully prevent stress and overwhelm before it happens.

 I prefer to plan my day or week in the morning while I’m enjoying a cup of coffee, using a physical planner.
 I really enjoy writing things down on paper and crossing out tasks as I complete them – this gives me a sense of accomplishment.
 My favourite planners are from Indigo, they so many to choose from!
-I’m currently using the Hobbry 17-Month Planner.
+I’m currently using the Hobbry 17-Month Planner and you can find a similar one here.
 If you don’t have a planner, a simple to do list on a piece of paper that you won’t lose or on your phone is perfect!